-It flies not only in the face of history, but also of the fact that central bankers themselves continue to hold and accumulate gold as monetary reserves.
+It flies not only in the face of history but also in the fact that central bankers themselves continue to hold and accumulate gold as monetary reserves.
 In recent years, central banks around the world, led by Russia and China, added hundreds of tons of gold to their reserves.

 Lie #2: Silver Isn’t Money

 Some misinformers will concede that gold is money… but claim silver isn’t.